You can’t always predict the weather, and environments can change colour and atmosphere in minutes…

 If you don’t get that photo today, you will get it tomorrow.

-Photography is a catalog of missed opportunities, and that is a good thing because you learn from those missed opportunities, so don’t be too angry, irritated or frustrated when the weather ‘misbehaves’, or something doesn’t happen that you wanted to happen.
+Photography is a catalog of missed opportunities.
+That is a good thing because you learn from those missed opportunities.
+Don’t be too angry, irritated or frustrated when the weather ‘misbehaves’.
+If something doesn’t happen that you wanted to happen, just chalk it up to experience.

 If you do have pre-planned a location, get there as early as possible and wait – getting there a bit to early will help to get ready, prepare and de-stress.